-Here we explain our top tips for keeping your children safe and comfortable when in the car.
-If you'd like to take a look at our aftercare services to make sure your car is secure, just click the button below.
+Here are the steps you can take to keep your children safe and comfortable in the car.
+If you'd like to take a look at our aftercare services to make sure your car is fit for the road, just click the button below.

-At the forefront of every parent's minds when it comes to travelling with children, is car seats.
-There's a variety available for each stage in your child's development and size, so you can rest assured that your child is travelling safely and in the best possible child seat.
+When you think of child car safety, the first thing that come to mind is probably a car seat.
+There's a variety available for each stage in your child's development and size, so with the right purchase you can rest assured that your child is travelling safely.

-Up to 13Kg, your child should be placed in a rear facing baby seat.
-These seats are designed to sit in both the front and back of the car but it is advised to only use the front seat if absolutely necessary, and that the passenger airbag is switched off if possible.
-The rear facing baby seat gives extra support to the baby's head, spine and neck but only if they are small enough to fit inside.
+Up to 13kg, your child should be placed in a rear facing baby seat.
+This gives extra support to the baby's head, spine and neck - but only if they are small enough to fit inside.
+These seats are designed to sit in both the front and back of the car but it is advised to only use the front seat if absolutely necessary.
+If this is the case, switch the passenger airbag off if possible.

-These cushions are for children who are 25kg or more, they give additional height to a child so that the seatbelt is fully effective and fits them in the right position.
-They are also very useful if your child is often getting lifts from other parents from school or to and from activities.
-They are very lightweight and can be carried around easily.
-Note these are only suitable if the rear seats have head rests to offer suitable protection to the child.
+These cushions are for children weighing 25kg or more.
+As the name suggests, they ‘boost’ the child’s height so that the seatbelt is fully effective and fits them in the right position.
+They are also useful if your child often gets lifts from other parents, as boosters are lightweight and can be carried around easily.
+Note these are only suitable if the rear seats have head rests to offer suitable protection to the child